Vozzie/explodev/cat2/readme.md

     ; encoded payload
 ```
 * The negative size of the index table is moved into ECX.
-* The AND is optional (long version) when the negative size contains control chars.
+* The AND is optional (long version) to decode the size when it contains control chars.
 * The table offset in ESI is moved to EDI, and the negative table size is subtracted from EDI.
 This is the same as adding the table size to EDI.
-Now EDI points to the encoded payload.
+* ___(Now ESI points to the index table and EDI points to the encoded payload)___
-* Now the table byte size in ECX is turned positive with NEG and converted into the table element length by shifting right with SHR.
+* The table byte size in ECX is turned positive with NEG and converted into the table element length by shifting right with SHR.
-* EDX is set to zero with XOR.
+* Next EDX is set to zero with XOR.
 ```asm
     ; ...
     MOV ECX, FFFFAABA